 Jesus Christ, the only begotten Son of God, is the divinely appointed Mediator between God and man.
-Having taken upon Himself human nature, yet without sin, He perfectly fulfilled the law, suffered and died upon the cross forth and ascended died upon the cross for the salvation of sinners.
-He was buried, and rose again the third day, and ascended to His Father, at whose right has buried, and rose again the third day, and ascended to His Father, at whose right has buried as the only to His Father, at whose right hand He ever liveth to make intercession for His people.
-He is the only Mediator, the Prophet Principles.
-Mediator, the Prophet, Priest, and King of the Church, and Sovereign of the Universe.
+Having taken upon Himself human nature, yet without sin, He perfectly fulfilled the law, suffered and died upon the cross for the salvation of sinners.
+He was buried, and rose again the third day, and ascended to His Father, at whose right hand He ever liveth to make intercession for His people.
+He is the only Mediator, the Prophet, Priest, and King of the Church, and Sovereign of the Universe.